cyrillus31/hacking_algorithms_diary/algorithms/Problems/Graphs/Surrounded regions.md

 ```

 > [!Attention]
-> - Make sure that you go into four directions from the point that you've just popped and not from t
+> - Make sure that you go into four directions from the point that you've just popped and not from some other point on each iteration.
+> - Non-asymptotical optimization would be

 ## Example solution: